justUmen/Bjornulf_lobe-chat/README.md

 🏠 Quick and dirty fork to enable lobe-chat to send ComfyUI api request + receive image link.\
 You need to use Comfyui of course, but also my Comfyui custom nodes : <https://github.com/justUmen/ComfyUI-BjornulfNodes>\
 ⚠ For now my comfyui images are NOT stored with minio, just in public folder... ⚠\
+If you want to use Comfyui remotely (like a phone on local network), you need to launch ComfyUI with `python main.py --listen 0.0.0.0`.\
 ![Comfyui](screenshots/screenshot.png)

 ### 2 - 🗣️ Local Text-to-Speech with the voice you want (2 included)